BhaaLseN/GitMerger/README.md

 * ```ValidTransitions``` is an array of transitions inside Jira that count as valid triggers to begin a merge.
 Use the Jira REST API Browser or the Administrators Interface to find out the actual ID of a transition (or resolution/status).
 * ```ValidResolutions``` is an array of resolutions inside Jira that count as valid triggers to begin a merge.
 Even when a valid transition has happened, the resolution might be a "Won't Fix" type one that doesn't have a branch.
 * ```ClosedStatus``` is an array of status inside Jira that indicate an issue as "Closed" or otherwise "Should be merged".
+* ```BranchFieldName``` is the name of a [Jira custom field](#jira-custom-fields) whose value may specify the actual branch name.
+By default, the Jira issue key will be used as the branch name to be merged (and matched case insensitively).
+When set, the branch name is assumed to be the exact spelling and may cause the merge to abort if the spelling does not match.
 * ```DisableAutomergeFieldName``` is the name of a [Jira custom field](#jira-custom-fields) whose value may prevent the automatic merge.
 Used in combination with ```DisableAutomergeFieldValue``` which needs to match up.
 * ```DisableAutomergeFieldValue``` is the string value of the custom field specified by ```DisableAutomergeFieldName``` indicating opt-out for the automatic merge.
 Should the custom field of the issue be set to that value, no merge will be triggered and left for the assignee to take care of.
 * ```UpstreamBranchFieldName``` is the name of a [Jira custom field](#jira-custom-fields) whose value may specify the upstream branch (which the issue branch is merged into; instead of defaulting to "master").